top of page

 Who We Are

-If you would like to get involved, we are always accepting volunteer writers and contributors.
-Since Pittverse Magazine is a nonprofit organization, there is currently a cap of paid positions available.
-It is our hope to continue to grow and increase our number of paid positions.
-If you would like to be a part of Pittverse, writer's can contribute in several ways.
-This includes written articles, interviews, opinion pieces, original artwork, photography, podcasts, videos, recipes, top 10 lists, and many more.
-Speak to one of the writers or staff members, or click the link below to email our editor to get more information.
-You can even follow us on Facebook, Twitter, or YouTube.
+We are always welcoming new writers and contributors.
+There are many ways to contribute to Pittverse, including writing articles, conducting interviews, sharing opinion pieces, creating original artwork, photography, podcasts, videos, recipes, and top 10 lists, among others.
+If you are interested in becoming part of Pittverse, please speak to one of our writers or staff members, or click the link below to email our editor for more information.
+You can also follow us on Facebook, Twitter, and YouTube.
 We look forward to hearing from you soon!

 Edith L. Trees Charitable Trust